 Gregor: Yes that’s right, but of course now we have a problem.
 Now we have a feedback loop, on one hand we have a mass of people come to yoga that is into it mainly for the physical purposes and it is because of that they are making teachers that will meet the needs for that market.
 So now of course it is really difficult for us to say, that we will have to re-educate you, of course this is not something that it is really possible.
 You can’t forcibly teach yoga, you will have people coming that are absolutely not interested in the spiritual path.
 You can’t of course say you have to.

 Anthony: Or afraid as well.

 Gregor: Yes that’s right, the thing is that a lot of teachers are now intimidated and they are not even trying to approach that subject and I think that what’s important for a yoga teacher to stay true to the class, that he is ultimately teaching a spiritual practice.
-And so when are teaching we shouldn’t of course rub it into people face, but it must be there permanently as an offer and they can go into that direction if they want to.
+And so when are teaching we shouldn’t, of course, rub it into people’s face, but it must be there permanently as an offer and they can go into that direction if they want to.